 When it comes to sales, the people on the sales team play a major factor in whether you hit your goals.
-You might have a set of old-timers who perform most months but are locked into their ways.
+Your sales team might have a set of old-timers who perform most months but are locked into their ways.

-You might have a mix of old and new people, making it challenging to get them to work together or follow the same process and use the same tools.
+Your company might have a mix of old and new people, making it challenging to get them to work together or follow the same process and use the same tools.

-You might have an entirely new team that, while enthusiastic, needs a lot of coaching and handholding.
+If you're with a startup, you might have an entirely new team that, while enthusiastic, needs a lot of coaching and hand-holding.

 Regardless, sales teams tend to lose roughly 20% of their people each year.
-This makes it critical to find new people, get them hired, onboard them efficiently, and coach them up.
+This makes it critical to find new people, get them hired, onboard them efficiently and coach them up.